This workshop aims to introduce how to make a Java application fully observable with:

 Label filter

-, select the application as easypay-service
+, select the application with service_name

 ,Run Query